MSpaint-3d/getpaint3d/README.md

 # 🎨 GetPaint3D – Official Project Repository

-Welcome to the official GitHub repository for **GetPaint3D.com**, a platform dedicated to providing safe access to the original Microsoft Paint 3D software, along with tutorials, guides, and helpful resources.
+Welcome to the official GitHub repository for **GetPaint3D.com**, an independent platform dedicated to providing safe access to the original Microsoft Paint 3D software, along with tutorials, guides, and creative resources.

 ---

 ## 🌟 About This Project

-GetPaint3D.com is an independent digital platform created to help users download and use **Paint 3D** after Microsoft officially discontinued it from the Microsoft Store.
+GetPaint3D.com is a digital platform created to help users download and use **Paint 3D** after Microsoft officially discontinued it from the Microsoft Store.

-We focus on providing:
+We focus on delivering:

 - ✅ Safe & clean Paint 3D installers
 - 📘 Step-by-step installation guides